MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-dependency-version-conflict.md

 Sometimes there's no combination of libraries that work together, and shading comes as the last resort.

 > [!NOTE]
-> Shading has significant drawbacks: it increases package size and number of classes on the classpath, it makes code navigation and debugging hard, does not relocate JNI code, breaks reflection, and may violate code licenses among other things.
+> Shading has significant drawbacks: it increases package size and number of classes on the classpath, it makes code navigation and debugging hard, doesn't relocate JNI code, breaks reflection, and may violate code licenses among other things.
 It should be used only after other options are exhausted.

-Shading enables you to include dependencies within a JAR at build time, renaming packages, and updating application code to use the code in the shaded location.
+Shading enables you to include dependencies within a JAR at build time, then rename packages and update application code to use the code in the shaded location.
 Diamond dependency conflict is no longer an issue because there are two different copies of a dependency.
 You may shade a library that has a conflicting transitive dependency or a direct application dependency, as described in the following list:

-* **Transitive dependency conflict**: for example, third-party library `A` requires Jackson 2.9, which isn't supported by Azure SDKs, and it's not possible to update `A`.
+* **Transitive dependency conflict**: For example, third-party library `A` requires Jackson 2.9, which Azure SDKs don't support, and it's not possible to update `A`.
 Create a new module, which includes `A` and shades (relocates) Jackson 2.9 and, optionally, other dependencies of `A`.
-* **Application dependency conflict**: your application uses Jackson 2.9 directly and while you're working on updating your code, you can shade and relocate  Jackson 2.9 into a new module with relocated Jackson classes instead.
+* **Application dependency conflict**: Your application uses Jackson 2.9 directly.
+While you're working on updating your code, you can shade and relocate Jackson 2.9 into a new module with relocated Jackson classes instead.

 > [!NOTE]
 > Creating fat JAR with relocated Jackson classes doesn't resolve a version conflict in these examples - it only forces a single shaded version of Jackson.